 When treating breast cancer with a mastectomy, the nipple is typically removed along with the rest of the breast.
 (Some women might be able to have a nipple-sparing mastectomy, where the nipple is left in place.
 This is discussed in more detail on our page about mastectomy.)

-If you’re having breast construction after your mastectomy, you can decide if you want to have the nipple and the dark area around the nipple (areola) reconstructed through surgery or tattooing, or both.
+If you’re having breast reconstruction after your mastectomy, you can decide if you want to have the nipple and the dark area around the nipple (areola) reconstructed through surgery or tattooing, or both.

-Nipple and areola reconstructions are usually the final phase of breast reconstruction.
+The nipple and areola are usually the final phase of breast reconstruction.
 This is a separate surgery done to make the reconstructed breast look more like the original breast.
-It can be done as an outpatient procedure.
-It’s usually done after the new breast has had time to heal (about 3 to 4 months after surgery).
+It can be done as an outpatient surgery or sometimes as an office procedure.
+It’s usually done about 3 to 4 months after surgery after the new breast has had time to heal.

-Ideally, nipple and areola reconstruction matches the position, size, shape, texture, color, and projection of the new nipple to the natural one (or to the other one, if both nipples are being reconstructed).
-Tissue used to rebuild the nipple and areola comes from the newly created breast or, less often, from another part of your body.
-In some cases, doctors build up the areola and nipple area with donor skin that’s had the cells removed.
+Ideally, nipple and areola reconstruction tries to match the position, size, shape, texture, color, and projection of the new nipple to the natural one (or to each other, if both nipples are being reconstructed).
+Tissue used to rebuild the nipple and areola comes from the newly created breast or, less often, from skin from another part of your body (such as the inner thigh).
 If a woman wants to match the color of the nipple and areola of the other breast, tattooing may be done a few months after the surgery.

 Another option for women who might not want further surgery or tattooing are nipple prosthetics, which are made of silicone or other materials and look and feel like real nipples.
-They can be attached to the chest and then taken off when you choose to.
+They can be attached to the chest and then taken off when you choose.

-Morrow M, Burstein HJ, Harris JR. Chapter 79: Malignant Tumors of the Breast.
-In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
+Jagsi R, King TA, Lehman C, Morrow M, Harris JR, Burstein HJ.
+Chapter 79: Malignant Tumors of the Breast.
+In: DeVita VT, Lawrence TS, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+11th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.